opinti/spectral-multifidelity/README.md

 ### 2. Using the `MultiFidelityModel` class

 The `MultiFidelityModel` class is designed to perform multi-fidelity modeling.
-It allows you to transform all nodes of a graph based on a few more accurate nodes data, i.e. the "high-fidelity" data.
+It allows to transform all nodes of a graph based on a few more accurate nodes data, i.e. the "high-fidelity" data.

 #### 2.1 Generate some synthetic data